D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

-\textbf{Anisotropic Sampling Density.} The learned offsets for reference points are restricted in a limited range for two reasons.
+\textbf{Anisotropic sampling densities.} The learned offsets for reference points are restricted in a limited range for two reasons.
 First, it can prevent the potential training collapse that all reference points are shifted to the same point.
 Second, such restriction can ensure that each reference point can be shifted to a unique location within a local region.
-As a result, more sampling of reference points typically leads to more powerful and fine-grained representations by the shifted points.
-The deformable attention samples reference points uniformly in the 2D feature space with the same sampling density along two spatial dimensions.
-In contrast, we configure anisotropic sampling density in the spatial and temporal domains.
+As a result, denser sampling of reference points typically leads to finer-grained representations.
+The classical deformable attention samples reference points uniformly in 2D feature space with the same sampling densities along two spatial dimensions.
+In contrast, we configure anisotropic sampling densities in the spatial and temporal domains.
 Consequently, our \emph{D$^2$ST-Adapter} can leverage aDSTA to model both spatial feature adaptation $\mathcal{F}_\text{S}$ in the spatial pathway and temporal feature adaptation $\mathcal{F}_\text{T}$ in the temporal pathway.
-Specifically, we define the `\emph{Sampling kernel}' for aDSTA as: \begin{definition} \textbf{Sampling kernel}: formulated as the sampling densities of reference points along the dimensions of time, height and width, respectively, denoted as $<n_t, n_s, n_s>$, s.t. $M = n_t \times n_s \times n_s$. $M$ is the total number of sampled reference points. \end{definition} Intuitively, an aDSTA module whose sampling kernel has large $n_t$ and small $n_s$ are more capable of learning the temporal features than learning the spatial features.
-On the other hand, sampling more reference points in the spatial domain than the temporal domain ($n_s > n_t$) generally makes aDSTA focus on learning the spatial features.
-Thus, we can tailor aDSTA by configuring the sampling kernel to model $\mathcal{F}_\text{S}$ and $\mathcal{F}_\text{T}$ correspondingly.
-In particular, we tailor two versions of aDSTA: \begin{itemize}[leftmargin =*, itemsep = 2pt, topsep = 0pt] \item \textbf{aDSTA-S} for modeling $\mathcal{F}_\text{S}$ in the spatial pathway, whose sampling kernel has relatively large $n_s$ and small $n_t$ ($n_s > n_t$). \item \textbf{aDSTA-T} for modeling $\mathcal{F}_\text{T}$ in the temporal pathway, which samples denser reference points in temporal domain than in spatial domain ($n_t > n_s$). \end{itemize} In practice, the values of $n_t$ and $n_s$ are tuned as hyper-parameters.
-Such modeling is analogous to classical property of 3D convolutional network that configuring the shape of the convolutional kernel can steer the convolutional operation to focus on learning features in different domain.